-We have entered our twenty eighth year restoring classic cars for collectors and enthusiasts everywhere.
-And our tenth year with this website.
+We have entered our thirtieth year restoring classic cars for collectors and enthusiasts everywhere.
+And our fourteenth year with this website.
 HOW TIME FLIES.

 So I thought it time for some changes.
 Most of the story remains, it continues to apply.
 But we needed some new pictures.